VladenaDenisko/registration/README.md

     2.1 Set USER, PASSWORD, HOST, DATABASE fields accoding to the information from Step 1.

 - Step 3: Run Web Registaration Portal by entering it's domain name or IP-address into browser.

+## Security measures used:
+- Using password hashing:
+  Function password_hash($my_password, PASSWORD_DEFAULT) takes variable $my_password and itself generates and adds to it "Salt" and encrypts it all   with "bcrypt" algorithm.
+This function is used in do_register.php and do_edit.php files.

+- Checking input data for SQL injections and XSS vulnerabilities: